Altinn/altinn-studio-docs/content/community/changelog/app-nuget/v7/breaking-changes/_index.nb.md

 ### Removing App.cs

-Now all youre custom code should be moved out of App.cs, take a look in the file and see if there is any code you need to move left.
+Now all your custom code should be moved out of App.cs.
+Take a look in the file and check if there is any code left that you need to move.

 See the old default `App.cs` [here](https://github.com/Altinn/app-template-dotnet/blob/5bcad2d485b3806b127604f2434d3ab833a7d142/src/App/logic/App.cs)

-If you don't see any code worth keeping go ahead and delete the file.
-All of the logic Altinn used to have in this file is moved elsewhere in our code and should not leak into you application code.
+If you don't see any code worth keeping, go ahead and delete the file App.cs.
+All the logic Altinn used to have in this file, is moved elsewhere in our code and should not leak into your application code.

 ## Noteable namespace changes

 This is truly not a complete list of alle the changes to namespace we have done in v7, for that see the actual PR on [Github]()

-The following list is some of the namespaces that have changed that we think will affect most of the applications
+The following list is some of the namespaces that have changed that we think will affect most of the applications:

 * Interfaces that service owners naturally overrides/customize is moved from `Altinn.App.PlatformServices.Interfaces` to `Altinn.App.Core.Features`
 * `Altinn.App.Common.Models` namespace is moved to `Altinn.App.Core.Models`
 * `Altinn.App.PlatformServices.Interface.ICustomPdfHandler` interface is moved and renamed to: `Altinn.App.Core.Features.Pdf.IPdfFormatter`

 ## Recomended plugin for Visual Studio Code
-There are alot of changes to namespaces so we strongly recomend using Visual Studio Code with the C# plugin installed.
+There are a lot of changes to namespaces so we strongly recommend using Visual Studio Code with the C# plugin installed.
 This will give you code help for importing and locating new or changed interfaces.

 Plugin information:<br/>
 Name: _C#_<br/>